 Rest Assured Resources

-We have produced this paper to encourage and support local discussions to explore the findings of ‘Rest assured?’
-We hope these discussions will help local authorities and their community planning partners to work with carers, service users and providers to identify what improvements in respite care may be needed in their area, and the actions that will deliver these.
+This paper to encourages and supports local discussions to explore the findings of ‘Rest assured?’
+These discussions will help local authorities and their community planning partners to work with carers, service users and providers to identify what improvements in respite care may be needed in their area, and the actions that will deliver these.

 The Rest assured? report suggests several Key Improvement Areas: